Permissions in Exchange hybrid deployments

 By default, the user that was used to create the Office 365 tenant is made a member of the Organization Management role group in the Exchange Online organization.
 This user can manage the entire Exchange Online organization, including configuration of organization-level settings and management of Exchange Online recipients.

 You can add additional administrators in the Exchange Online organization, depending on the management that needs to take place.
 For example, you can add additional organization administrators and recipient administrators, enable specialist users to perform compliance tasks such as discovery, configure custom permissions, and more.
-All Exchange Online permissions management for Office 365 administrators must be performed in the Exchange Online organization using either the Exchange Administration Center (EAC) or remote PowerShell.
+All Exchange Online permissions management for Office 365 administrators must be performed in the Exchange Online organization using either the Exchange admin center (EAC) or remote PowerShell.

 There is no transfer of permissions between the on-premises organization and the Office 365 organization.
 Permissions that you've defined in the on-premises organization must be re-created in the Office 365 organization.